-Think about the equipment you need for water drop photography
+Think about the equipment

 You can get started with a relatively minimal set up.
 You will need a DSLR or CSC that you can control manually (some compact cameras may also allow you to do this).
 You’ll also need at least one flashgun which you can use off-camera.
 You can use pretty much any lens you like, but a macro lens will generally produce the best results.